 It’s certainly not a full time career, but it’s something I enjoy and do often.
 Besides my own stories, I’ve been recording the fascinating stories of others including immigrant stories and family histories, with the plan to compile another book or two.

 In 2008 I published Celebrating Twenty-five Years at Millbrook Manor, a book of memories of the residents of this Senior’s Apartment Building, including those of the very first resident who had been there for the full twenty-five years.

 Hearing the personal stories of the residents at Millbrook Manor sparked my interest in researching family trees and recording the many interesting stories that I believe should be passed down through the generations.
 What better place to start than with the wonderful memories of my partner, Jim Victor, and his ninety-six year old mother?

 After three years of work the book, Through Thick and Thin, A History of the Audrey and Ernie Victor Family was published early in 2012, and is available for purchase through Lulu.com or directly from me using PayPal.
 Email me at firstname.lastname@example.org

 Be sure to check out my blog Mind Traveler to read about my travelling adventures and points of view, as well as my other writing..

 Travelling, observing and photographing have become my passions.
-The photo on the header is a shot of the sunset over Lake Erie, which I took on the way home from our 2012 RV trip to Florida via Myrtle Beach.
+The photo on the header is a shot of the sunrise behind our motor home at a campsite near Carlsbad Caverns, New Mexico in the fall of 2017.